How Parents Can Establish Paternity In Wisconsin

-After establishing paternity, children can inherit assets from both parents.
-Children can also receive important benefits through their parents, such as health insurance, veterans benefits or Social Security benefits.
+After paternity is established, children can inherit assets from both parents.
+Children can also receive important benefits through their parents such as health insurance, veterans benefits and Social Security benefits.

-In handling paternity cases, other issues often need to be addressed including, legal custody, placement of the child, child support, health insurance costs, medical bills and birthing expenses.
+In handling paternity cases, other issues often must be addressed, including legal custody, placement of the child, child support, health insurance costs, medical bills and birthing expenses.

 Personalized Answers With Your Needs In Mind